salmonn64/salmonn64/README.md

 ## Hi there 👋!
-My name is José David García Díaz, I'm 25 years old and I live in Durango, México; but is on my plans to move to CDMX, México since I'm studying computer science in the Universidad Autonóma de México.
+My name is José David García Díaz, I'm 25 years old and I live in Durango, México; but is on my plans to move to CDMX, México since I'm studying computer science in the Universidad Nacional Autonóma de México.
 I like playing and making games.
 I spend a lot of time playing with the Unity Engine capacities, imitating mechanics from games that I like or testing things that I would like in a videogame.
 Lately I've been interested in competitive programming too, is fun and it could help me to improve my algorithms to solve programming problems.
 I will keep this profile updated as a portfolio with the latest personal projects I've worked on.

 ## Game development.